aouyang1/HadoopSparkExercise/README.md

 ![price_data_snippet] (images/price_data_snippet.png)

-The task is to implement in the various frameworks average price and total volume in 30 minute increments.
+The task is to implement in the various frameworks the average price and total volume for each 30 minute increment.
 Output should look like the following:

 ![min30_output] (images/min30_output.png)